Hard Rock Stadium: Naming rights

 The stadium has gone through many name changes, bringing up a question of the value of corporate naming rights.

 During the planning and building phase of the stadium, the stadium was referred to as Dolphin Stadium.
-Joe Robbie, the original and then-owner of the Miami Dolphins and the new stadium, did not want the stadium named after himself.
-Robbie said "I didn't want them to name it after me.
+Joe Robbie, the original and then-owner of the Miami Dolphins and the new stadium, did not want the stadium named after himself, saying, "I didn't want them to name it after me.
 But they insisted, and I guess I'm only human."
 The stadium opened on August 16, 1987, as Joe Robbie Stadium.

 In the early 1990s, Wayne Huizenga gained control of the stadium.
 Huizenga first sold the naming rights to Pro Player, the sports apparel division of Fruit of the Loom, and the stadium became Pro Player Park on August 26, 1996.
 After the Dolphins opened the 1996 season there, the stadium was renamed Pro Player Stadium before the team returned home in week 3.
 The Marlins' 1996 season was played when the stadium was known under three different names, having started the year under the Joe Robbie name.

 Fruit of the Loom filed for Chapter 11 bankruptcy protection in 1999, and the Pro Player brand was ultimately liquidated in 2001, but the stadium name held for several more years.
 In January 2005, the stadium was renamed Dolphins Stadium, coinciding with a renovation of the stadium.
 In April 2006, it was renamed Dolphin Stadium in an update of graphics and logos.